 2 In Clayborne Carson, Emma J. Lapsanksy-Werner, and Gary B. Nash’s The Struggle for Freedom: A History of African Americans, (Upper Saddle River, New Jersey: Prentice-Hall Inc, 2011), 242, the authors provide an account of Frederick Douglass leaving the White House shocked after a meeting with Lincoln, who urged him and others present to encourage Blacks to leave the United States.

 3 The Corwin Amendment protected institutional slavery by granting state regulation of “domestic institutions.”
 Second, it prevented Congress from having any power to “abolish or interfere” with “persons held to labor or service.”
 Third, it made itself unamendable.
-The Civil War interrupted the progression of the Corwin Agreement.
-How does this amendment remain actionable?
+The Civil War interrupted the progression of the Corwin Agreement, but it remains actionable—why?

 4 Lerone Bennett’s Forced into Glory: Abraham Lincoln’s White Dream describes Lincoln’s “White Dream” as a place for “free white people everywhere,” and that the Emancipation Proclamation was released as a war measure, not as a step towards equality.